nesi/support-docs/docs/Scientific_Computing/Supported_Applications/WRF.md

 ## WRF on Mahuika
 ### Building WRF on Mahuika

 The following script will run through the complete install procedure of WRF on Mahuika.
-Run the script with `bash` *script\_name.sh*:
+You can run the script with `bash` *script\_name.sh*:
 ``` sh
 #!/bin/bash